-Voter privacy is ensured by removing client side storage of marked selections in browser history, allowing the voter to verify and save a ballot package for printing for use in a currently setup jurisdiction Absentee/ Mail-in voting program.
+Voter privacy is ensured by removing client-side storage of marked selections in browser history.
+This allows the voter to verify and save a ballot package for printing for use in a currently setup vote by mail voting program.

-The ability to tamper with the client side application is always present due to the fact there are no server side verifications or validations in place after the ballot has been generated.
-In this context, however, the ability to affect large numbers of ballots is reliant upon server side compromise (initial DS ICR 5.2 RAVBM system ballot launch) which may also include; DDoS attacks, and the failure of the absentee/mail-in ballot system.
-The voter is given the ability to proof and confirm ballot selections within the DS ICR 5.2 RAVBM system interactive ballot system as well as the printed paper ballot.
+The ability to tamper with the client-side application is always present because there are no server-side verifications or validations in place after the ballot has been generated.
+This risk is mitigated because the voter can proof and confirm ballot selections within the DS ICR 5.10 RAVBMS interactive ballot prior to saving and/or printing the ballot.